abodesy14/golfMapsR/README.md

 ## Usage
 To get started, clone this repo and use the generate_map.R script.
 The course mapping database is limited to those found at data/mapped_course_list/mapped_courses.csv.
+Use the set_course_name variable at the beginning of the script to select a course to render.

 ## Contributing